bethanyalicehall/routes-of-europe-MS1/README.md

 Meta tags are included within the head element, including a description, the author and keywords.

 ### Navigation bar
 The navigation bar is composed of navigation links in the top left, which take you to the appropriate pages, and a logo in the top right.
 Each of the navigation links go a darker colour when active, and also when hovered over.
 On smaller devices the navigation links compress down into a hamburger icon which can be clicked on and the navigation links drop down.
 The logo can be clicked to take you back to the home page.
+The navigation bar is does not have a sticky top, as I did not want the navigation bar to reduce space for other content on the page when scrolling.

 ### 404 error page
 A custom 404 error page was made, including a link to redirect back to the home page.